quicwg/base-drafts/draft-ietf-quic-transport.md

 When implementing the client role, applications need to be able to:

 - open a connection, which begins the exchange described in {{handshake}};
-- enable 0-RTT when available; and
+- enable Early Data when available; and
-- be informed when 0-RTT has been accepted or rejected by a server.
+- be informed when Early Data has been accepted or rejected by a server.

 When implementing the server role, applications need to be able to: